ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

         return queryItems
     }
     ```
 1. OK - let's fire up the app and try that out.
-Now we have a simple app, and clean, bug-free code.
+Now we have a simple app, and clean, bug-free code. <image showing the app running>

 ## 3. Interacting with articles
-1. Adjust decodable data to include description of article & display

-1. Explain that we can now remove this line of code because the storyboard does it for us once we have a prototype cell!
+1. Seeing the title of an article is a little bland.
+Let's also show the associated description.
+First we need to fetch the description from the backend.
+This really is as simple as adding a new field to our `NewsItem` struct:
     ```swift
+    struct NewsItem: Decodable {
+        let title: String
+        let description: String
+    }
+    ```
+1. In order to show both the title and the description in our list of articles, we need to customise our `UITableViewCell`.
+The simplest way to do this is using a prototype cell.
+Open `Main.storyboard` and add a cell then set its `style` to `subtitle`: <gif of adding prototype cell>

+1. Since we're using a prototype cell, we no longer need to register our `UITableViewCell` in code.
+The storyboard does this for us automatically.
+Nice!
+So we can remove this code:
+    ```swift
     override func viewDidLoad() {
         super.viewDidLoad()
         // We don't need to manually register the reuse identifier for the cell anymore
         // because the Storyboard does that now.
-So we can just comment or erase the line bellow tableView.register(UITableViewCell.self, forCellReuseIdentifier: "ArticleCell")
+So we can just comment or erase the line below! tableView.register(UITableViewCell.self, forCellReuseIdentifier: "ArticleCell")
         ...
     }
     ```

-1. Then we can set the title and subtitle in the cell
+1. Let's run the app again and see how it looks: <image of crash...>
+1. We screwed up....again.
+When we were registering the `UITableViewCell` in code, we used a `reuseIdentifier` of "ArticleCell".
+Now that we're using the storyboard to define our `UITableViewCell`, we also need to define our `reuseIdentifier` there too: <image of storyboard with reuseIdentifier set correctly>
+1. Let's check that the app works _now_ :sweat:
+1. OK, now we need to actually show the `article.description` as our cell subtitle.
+We'll clean up the code a little as we go.
+Also remember that setting a `UILabel.numberOfLines = 0` means the label will always grow to fit all the content:
     ```swift
     func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
         let cell = tableView.dequeueReusableCell(withIdentifier: "ArticleCell", for: indexPath)